This post may contain affiliate links. For more information, read my disclosure policy.

 This recipe is winning at life on so many levels.

-The main ingredients in a dump cake are: canned pie filling and/or fruit, cake mix, and butter.
-That’s it!
+The main ingredients in a dump cake are:

 That’s what I love so much about dump cakes: you can just go through your cabinet to make your favorite flavor.
 You probably don’t even need to shop – everyone has canned fruit and pie filling in their pantry.
 My “cantry” is filled with all sorts of canned goods that could make an entire meal!
-That’s why I’m so excited to partner with Cans Get You Cooking, Safeway, and Albertson’s to bring you this recipe.

 Plus, if you’re like me, you tend to not rotate your canned goods.
 Better make a dump cake before that can of peaches expires!